 None of this information supports claims of the Black Knight, the dark satellite, however, there really was a Black Knight rocket.
 It was a British rocket used to test the design of a re-entry vehicle for the Blue Streak missile between 1958 and 1965.
 This one is not quite as mysterious.

-So although claims of an ancient 13 000 year old satellite originally from the constellation of Böotes, has reportedly been spotted and photographed by NASA astronauts as it travels in polar orbit; in reality this is not the case.
+So although claims of an ancient 13 000 year old satellite originally from a star in the constellation of Böotes, has reportedly been spotted and photographed by NASA astronauts as it travels in polar orbit; in reality this is not the case.
 Black Knight is a jumble of completely unrelated stories; reports of unusual science observations, authors promoting fringe ideas, classified spy satellites and people over-interpreting photos.
-These ingredients have chopped up, stirred together and stewed on the internet to one rambling and inconsistent dollop of myth.
+These ingredients have been chopped up, stirred together and stewed on the internet to one rambling and inconsistent dollop of myth.
 The Universe is big place, and astronomers are trying to find signs of other life, some have even searched for alien probes near Earth; however the Black Knight satellite is not the answer and it never has been.